mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-13-Centralized-Logging-and-Event-Forwarding-for-Identity-Events/README.md

 ![WECUTIL configured on LOG01](images/06-wecutil-qc-enabled-on-log01.png)

+---

+### 7. Windows Event Collector Service Verified

-The Windows Event Collector service was then verified as running.
+The Windows Event Collector service was verified as running.

 Command used: